ietf-wg-add/draft-ietf-add-svcb-dns/draft-schwartz-svcb-dns.md

 ## Other applicable SvcParamKeys

-These SvcParamKeys apply to the "dns" scheme without modification:
+These SvcParamKeys from {{SVCB}} apply to the "dns" scheme without modification:

-* echconfig
+* ech
 * ipv4hint
 * ipv6hint

+Future SvcParamKeys may also be applicable.

 # New SvcParamKeys